-- Requires a separate fund. - Available for costs incurred through December 31, 2024. - Larger Cities Treasury will directly allocate \$45.57 billion to jurisdictions that are Community Development Block Grant (CDBG) entitlement jurisdictions (i.e., those with populations >50,000) - Pass-Through Assistance to Non-entitlement Units of Local Government Treasury will allocate \$19.53 billion to the State to pass down to non-entitlement jurisdictions (i.e., those with populations <50,000) according to population.
-The State's allocation amounts must not exceed seventy-five percent of the local jurisdiction's most recent budget as of January 27, 2020. - Counties Treasury will directly allocate \$65.1 billion to counties based on the county's population.
-Counties that are CDBG recipients will receive the larger of the population or CDBG-based formula. - Broad definition of allowable uses including replacement of lost revenue (limited to revenue loss due to pandemic relative to fiscal year prior to the emergency), negative economic impact of the pandemic, premium pay for essential workers (i.e., an additional amount up to \$13 per hour that is paid to an eligible worker as defined by the local CEO for work during the COVID-19 pandemic, capped at \$25,000 per worker), and broad investments in water, sewer, or broadband infrastructure. - Local governments are allowed to transfer funds to a private nonprofit organization, a public benefit corporation involved in the transportation of passengers or cargo or a special-purpose unit of State or local government. - Subrecipients of the Local Fiscal Recovery Fund must establish a separate fund to account for the award. - Local governments are precluded from making any payments into pension funds.
+- Requires a separate fund. - Reported under assistance listing number (CFDA number) 21.027. - Available for costs incurred obligated through December 31, 2024 and liquidated through December 31, 2026. - Counties Treasury will directly allocate \$65.1 billion to counties based on the county's population.
+Counties that are CDBG recipients will receive the larger of the population or CDBG-based formula. - Larger Metropolitan Cities Treasury will directly allocate \$45.57 billion to jurisdictions that are Community Development Block Grant (CDBG) entitlement jurisdictions (i.e., those with populations >50,000) - Pass-Through Assistance to Non-entitlement Units of Local Government Treasury will allocate \$19.53 billion to the State to pass down to non-entitlement jurisdictions (i.e., those with populations <50,000) according to population.
+The State's allocation amounts must not exceed seventy-five percent of the local jurisdiction's most recent budget as of January 27, 2020. - Broad definition of allowable uses including replacement of lost revenue (limited to revenue loss due to pandemic relative to fiscal year prior to the emergency), negative